brianwachira/rides-frontend/README.md

 ### Add Driver
 <br/><a href="https://mighty-hamlet-09070.herokuapp.com/rides" target="_blank"><img src="https://github.com/brianwachira/rides-frontend/blob/main/assets/frontend6.png" alt="cluster 2"></a>

-## Known bugs
- - The User Interface is not lively and presentable.
-    - There should be uniformity in spacing
-    - Some Pages are responsiveness has not been handled well.
- - Error handling has not been done well

 ## Technologies used
  - <b>axios</b> : Promise based HTTP client for the browser and node.js [https://www.npmjs.com/package/axios](https://www.npmjs.com/package/axios)
  - <b>react-leaflet</b> : React components for Leaflet maps [https://react-leaflet.js.org// ](https://react-leaflet.js.org/)